-$10 million... $20 million… $30 million… the sums landlords are covered for under ‘legal liability’ in their insurance represent lots of zeros, but just what is liability cover and why do you need cover with seven-figures?
+$20 million… $30 million… No it isn’t the lotto jackpot.
+It’s the amount of ‘legal liability’ cover likely to be included in a landlord insurance policy.
+The sums represent lots of zeros, but just what is liability cover and why do landlords need cover with seven-figures?

 What are landlords liable for?

 Landlords must take reasonable care to avoid foreseeable risk of property damage or harm to their tenant and other visitors to the property.
 Landlords must guarantee the safety of their rental properties by such measures as:

 - ensuring installations such as gas, electricity and heating are working;

 - ensuring any appliances they provide are installed and maintained safely;

 - treating potentially health-threatening issues such as rising damp;